FlorianMuellerklein/Machine-Learning/README.md

 # Machine-Learning
 Various machine learning algorithms broken down in basic and readable python code.
 Useful for studying and learning how the algorithms function.

 * MultiLayerPerceptron.py - Basic multilayer perceptron neural network written with numpy.
-With weight decay regularization, learning rate decay, softmax or logistic sigmoid output layer, and logistic sigmoid or tanh hidden layer.
+With weight decay regularization, learning rate decay, softmax or logistic sigmoid output layer, and tanh hidden layer.

 * LinearRegression.py - python version of simple linear regression from scratch!